alexandertrefz/essence/packages/website/optimisations.md

 because a value of one can be anything, including something carrying the very tag being asked about.

-Record Matchers keep their descriptor check for now.
-A Record's tag says only that the value is a Record, and a Match over Records distinguishes them by their MEMBERS — which is a decision tree over the discriminating members rather than a tag test, and a pass of its own that has not been written.
+**A Record Matcher is decided by the same rule, and it took an argument to see it.** A Record's tag says only that the value is a Record, so a Record Matcher used to be refused outright — but the rule above never needed the tag to name the Matcher's Type, only to decide it against what can arrive.
+Where exactly ONE member of the scrutinee's Union carries the Record tag and that member satisfies the Matcher, a value carrying the tag passes the whole check and a value carrying another fails it before a member is read, so `{ x: Integer, y: Integer } | String` compiles to `_self[$type.typeKeySymbol] === "Record"` and nothing more.
+That is the common shape — a Record beside Types of other kinds — and it is what `elide-final-match-test` and `compile-union-dispatch`'s last-case elision needed before they could act on such a Handler at all.

+Two Records in one Union are not that shape: both claim the tag, so the tag says nothing and their MEMBERS are what decide.
+That is `compile-record-members`, a pass of its own further down.

+Measured on a Match over `{ x: Integer, y: Integer } | String | Integer`, a million matches, min of eleven fresh processes: **3.6× faster on Bun and 3.4× on Node** than the descriptor walk it replaces.
+No fixture's bundle changes by a byte, because none of them writes a Record Matcher beside another kind.

 **A literal Matcher (`case 0`, `case "beta"`) has no Type check to replace — the comparison IS its test — so what is compiled is the comparison.** `anyIs(_self,